 In resonance with her words, I found myself steering towards the temple’s sacred precincts, accompanied by the comforting presence of Ruhi and the camaraderie of two dear friends.
 The anticipation of spiritual solace and the promise of a blessed beginning set the tone for this auspicious visit to Helensburgh Temple.

 This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
 For complete information, please see our affiliate disclaimer here.

 Where is Helensburgh/ Sri Venkateswara temple?

-Note: Anyone craving for South Indian food – there is a canteen behind the temple that sells delicious South Indian food.
+Note: For those yearning for South Indian cuisine, a canteen situated behind the temple offers delectable and authentic South Indian food.

-- Train: There are frequent trains between Sydney Central Railway Station to Helensburgh Railway Station.
+- Train – There are regular train services connecting Sydney Central Railway Station to Helensburgh Railway Station.

-- Bus: And there are buses between the Helensburgh Railway Station to Helensburgh Temple.
-The buses run between 9 am and 4 pm.
+- Bus – Additionally, there are buses operating between Helensburgh Railway Station and Helensburgh Temple, with service hours extending from 9 am to 4 pm.

 - For up-to-date information on train and bus timings, visit Transport for New South Wales (NSW) website.